alperenbutun/dpda-ones-double-zeros/README.md

 **Write_Search_Cancel_Structural_Theory.pdf:** Structural Theory.
 Develops the Write–Search–Cancel framework for real-time pushdown normalization.
 It shows how writing, searching, and cancellation arise from a common semantic completion demand, while separating semantic information from its physical LIFO representation.

-**Semantic_Uniqueness_LIFO_Lift_Theory.pdf:** Uniqueness and LIFO Lift Theory.
+**Semantic_Uniqueness_LIFO_Lift_Theory.pdf:** Uniqueness Theory.
 Establishes that the underlying semantic normalization behavior can be unique even when multiple physical LIFO representations realize it.
 It characterizes this separation through semantic lifts, representation freedom, and the conditions under which physical implementations preserve the same semantic evolution.

 **General_Theory_Real_Time_Pushdown_Normalization.pdf:** General Theory